logabit/pipeforce-cli/README.md

 git push origin --tags
 ```

-Note: After a stable version was released it is considered in all client-side installations as the latest version and
+Note: After a stable version was released, it is considered in all client-side installations as the latest version and
 roll-out will be started automatically!
 So be careful in setting this tag!

 ### Releasing a candidate